Human papillomavirus (HPV) is one of the most common sexually transmitted diseases (STDs). HPV is the virus that causes genital warts.

 Both girls and guys can get HPV from sexual contact, including vaginal, oral, and anal sex.
 Most people infected with HPV don't know they have it because they don't notice any signs or problems.
 People do not always develop genital warts, but the virus is still in their system and it could be causing damage.
 This means that people with HPV can pass the infection to others without knowing it.

-Because HPV can cause serious problems such as genital warts and some kinds of cancer, a vaccine is an important step in preventing infection and protecting against the spread of HPV.
+Because HPV can cause problems like genital warts and some kinds of cancer, a vaccine is an important step in preventing infection and protecting against the spread of HPV.

 That's why doctors recommend that all girls and guys get the vaccine at these ages: